AlanGraham/Existential/Existential.Net.Docs/index.md

 Framework Design Guidelines, these methods can be used to satisfy [CA1062: Validate arguments of public methods](https://docs.microsoft.com/en-gb/visualstudio/code-quality/ca1062).
-Until cross-assembly checking becomes standard in Roslyn analysers you may need to add them to your [null_check_validation_methods](https://docs.microsoft.com/en-gb/visualstudio/code-quality/ca1062) setting in editor.config.
+Until cross-assembly checking becomes standard in Roslyn analysers you will need to add them to your [null_check_validation_methods](https://docs.microsoft.com/en-gb/visualstudio/code-quality/ca1062) setting in editor.config.